-In addition to land and freshwater runoff, the presence of sea ice alters the structure of the ocean environment in the Arctic Management Area.
+In addition to land and freshwater runoff, sea ice alters the structure of the ocean environment in the Arctic Management Area.
 Ice covers the Arctic Ocean for much of the year, but it advances and retreats seasonally over the continental shelves.
 The wide continental shelves in the Arctic Ocean represent between one third and one half of its total area, much larger than for any other ocean basin.
-These wide shelves interacting with seasonal ice advance and retreat shape the water column properties in the Arctic Ocean and help maintain the more permanent ice cover found in the central basin.
-In turn, the advancing and retreating ice edge on the continental shelves is vitally important to the ecology of the coastal waters.
-There are two forms of ice in the Arctic: multi-year or perennial ice, which is more than 3 m thick and drifts throughout the central basin, and annually formed ice which is thinner (\sim 1-2m) and covers much more area over the continental shelves, where it formed in nearshore areas by freshwater runoff and cold winds from land.
-Perennial ice tends to follow the general atmospheric circulation in the Arctic, moving clockwise in the Beaufort Sea for several years (westward along the northern Alaskan coast) and then joining a large general eastward flow of ice across the pole and towards the exit to the Atlantic at Fram Strait 5 to 6 years later.
+These wide shelves, interacting with seasonal ice movement, shape the water column properties in the Arctic Ocean and help maintain the more permanent ice cover found in the central basin.
+The advancing and retreating ice edge on the continental shelves is vitally important to the ecology of the coastal waters.
+There are two forms of ice in the Arctic: multi-year or perennial ice and annual ice.
+Perenial ice is more than 3 m thick and drifts throughout the central basin.
+Perennial ice tends to follow the general atmospheric circulation in the Arctic, moving clockwise in the Beaufort Sea for several years (westward along the northern Alaskan coast) and then joins a large general eastward flow of ice across the pole toward the exit to the Atlantic at Fram Strait 5 to 6 years later.
 Perennial ice cover at the pole is maintained year-round by the stratification of the Arctic Ocean, which separates warm, salty Atlantic water deep below cooler, fresher continental shelf-derived water.
-Annual ice on the continental shelves forms seasonally and takes the form of bottom or land fast ice nearshore, and floating ice offshore.
+Annual ice on the continental shelves forms seasonally and takes the form of bottom or landfast ice nearshore and floating ice offshore.
+Annual ice is thinner (~1-2m) and covers much more area than perennial ice over the continental shelves, where it forms in nearshore areas by freshwater runoff and cold winds from land.
 This ice may be blown into the central basin to contribute to perennial ice, or may melt the following summer, depending on the circulation patterns in the Arctic each year.
-Ice alters physical relationships on both the continental shelves and in the deep basin by altering tides, currents, mixing, and upwelling, as well as light absorption and reflection.
-The cycle of ice formation and retention is important to the resident and migratory inhabitants of the Arctic, and has very different patterns depending on the Arctic region (Carmack et al. 2006, Codispoti et al. 1991, Jones et al. 1991, Prinsenberg and Ingram 1991, Rigor et al. 2002).
+Ice alters physical relationships on the continental shelves and in the deep basin by altering tides, currents, mixing, and upwelling, light absorption, and reflection.
+The cycle of ice formation and retention is important to the resident and migratory inhabitants of the Arctic and has very different patterns depending on the Arctic region (Carmack et al. 2006; Codispoti et al. 1991; Jones et al. 1991; Prinsenberg and Ingram 1991; Rigor et al. 2002).